10 Gorgeous Beaches with the Clearest Water in the World

 Tropic of Cancer Beach—Little Exuma, Bahamas

 Tropic of Cancer Beach (also known as Pelican Beach) is the longest of the clear water beaches on Little Exuma, with a span of over a mile.
 It can be reached after venturing down a long, dirt road.
 The water is especially transparent with no obstructions like coral or rocks.
 With a lack of vendors and tourists (due to its hidden location), this beach is a true oasis.
-For more natural marvels, check out these 12 stunning black sand beaches you didn’t know existed.
+While Pelican Beach is breathaking, it’s far from the only amazing beach that’s below the radar screen.

 Hanauma Bay—Honolulu, Hawaii

 Rated the #1 beach in the U.S. in 2013, Hanauma Bay should be obligatory on your beach bucket list.
 Created by a volcanic eruption tens of thousands of years ago and located on Oahu Island, this bay is a marine life conservation area.
 Prior to first-timers entering the bay area, everyone is required to watch a nine-minute video about conserving marine life and preservation.
 Three thousand visitors (it used to be 10,000 or more before there was a population control rule put into place) make their way to Honolulu every day to spend time with the exotic marine life, tranquil waves, and glistening white sand—and the reason is clear (just like the water).
-Next, check out the rest of the 12 best beaches in America.
+Now that you’ve seen the most beautiful beaches from around the world, you can stay local and enjoy the 12 best beaches in America.